Compare the world's most expensive and costly weddings.

-As per modern royal tradition, the wedding took place at Westminster Abbey.
+As per modern royal wedding tradition, the nuptials took place at Westminster Abbey.
 The guest lists were broken down into 3 parts.
 The first list contained approximately 1,900 people, was an invitation to the ceremony in the abbey; the second list consisted of around 600 people and was for those invited to a luncheon at Buckingham Palace; and the third list was for 300 people invited to attend a dinner hosted by Prince Charles.

 Of all the guests, one of the most noteable was Seán Cardinal Brady, Primate of All Ireland.
 A spokesman for Ireland's Catholic bishops described the invitation and its acceptance as "unprecendented."
 Cardinal Brady was a key contributor to the Northern Ireland peace process and this is believed to be the reason for his invitation.

 Kate wore a dress degined by Sarah Burton which was made of satin and featured an overlaid lace bodice.
 Her veil was made in 1936 and loaned to her by the Queen.
 It was originally purchased by the Queen's father, King George VI, for his wife Elizabeth.
 The tiara was lated given to Queen Elizabeth II for her 18th birthday.